fredericbonnet/helena/docs/pages/helena-dialect/commands/argspec.md

 - ✅ too many specifiers
 - ✅ non-optional parameter with guard and default

+## <a id="argspec-option-specifications"></a>Option specifications

+Arguments can be preceded by an option specification.
+Option names start with a dash character `-`.

+- Required options

+  - ✅ value
+  - ✅ usage

+  - set

+    - ✅ one
+    - ✅ two
+    - ✅ out of order
+    - ✅ prefix
+    - ✅ suffix
+    - ✅ infix
+    - ✅ complex case

+- Optional options

+  - ✅ value
+  - ✅ usage

+  - set

+    - ✅ zero
+    - ✅ default
+    - ✅ one
+    - ✅ two

+### <a id="argspec-option-specifications-flags"></a>Flags

+Flags are optional boolean options that take no value.

+- ✅ value
+- ✅ usage

+- set

+  - ✅ zero
+  - ✅ one
+  - ✅ two

+- Exceptions

+  - ✅ non-optional argument

+    Flag arguments must be optional

+- Exceptions

+  - ✅ missing argument

+    Options must be followed by an argument.

+  - ✅ incompatible aliases
+  - ✅ duplicate options
+  - ✅ remainder before non-required options

+## <a id="argspec-evaluation-order"></a>Evaluation order

+Argument values are evaluated left-to-right and in order of priority:

+- Required arguments
+- Optional arguments
+- Remainder

+If there are neither optional nor remainder arguments then the number of provided argument values must match the number of required arguments.
+Else it must be at least equal to the number of required arguments.

+If there is no remainder argument then the number of extra argument values must not exceed the number of optional arguments.
+Else the the remainder argument is set to the remaining values.

+Consecutive arguments are grouped depending on whether they have an option specification.
+There can be any number of groups of alternate kinds.

+Opionless arguments are positional and must be provided in the same order as they are specified.

+Options can be provided in any order within the same group of consecutive options.

+In both cases, optional argument values are set in the order they are provided.

+- ✅ required positionals only

+  The number of values must match the number of required arguments.
+  Values are provided in order.

+- ✅ required options only

+  The number of values must match the number of required options.
+  Values can be provided out-of-order.

+- ✅ required and optional options

+  The number of values must be at least the number of required options, and at most the total number of options.
+Values can be provided out-of-order.
+All required options must be provided.

+- ✅ required positional and option groups

+  The number of values must match the number of required options.
+  Within the same group, positional values are provided in order whereas options can be provided out-of-order.
+Options cannot be provided outside of their group.

+- ✅ optional arguments

+  Optional argument values are set left-to-right:
+  - Positionals are set in the order they are specified
+  - Options can be set in any order and can be omitted

+- ✅ remainder argument

+  Remainder argument values are always set after all required and optional arguments have been set.
+This can bring unexpected results.

+- ✅ complex case

 ## <a id="argspec-subcommands"></a>Subcommands

 The `argspec` ensemble comes with a number of predefined subcommands